 2. Black Amber Magic Star Fruit Jar, $3,000

 The Black Amber Magic Star fruit jar was manufactured in 1886 and has a distinguishing dark color.
-One of these jars in good complete condition could cost around $3,000 to own.
+One of these jars in good condition could be worth around $3,000.

 The jar features a glass lid that is secured with an iron clamp, which at the time was an innovative way to seal jars back in 1886.
 The jar was patented in Pennsylvania in 1886 by Hermann Buchholz and was later produced by the glassware company McCully & Co.

 While the jar was produced in many colors, the black version has become extremely rare, hence its value.
-However, if you’re looking for one, know that no Black Amber Magic Star fruit jar has ever been seen for sale…
+However, if you’re looking for one, know that a Black Amber Magic Star fruit jar has rarely ever been found for sale.

 CHECK OUT: 5 Vintage Coke Bottles That Are Worth Big Money